There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

-All dogs vocalize to some extent, and even among quiet breeds there will be noisy individuals, but these are the best quiet dog breeds:
+All dogs vocalize to some extent.
+And even among quiet dog breeds there will be noisy pups.
+But these are the best quiet dog breeds:

 - Italian Greyhound